 Student performance in this course will be based on the following distribution:

-Important note: The resit exam is a make-up for your scores for the midterm and the final exam only.
+Important note: The resit exam is a make up for your scores for the final exam only. (not midterm and final)

-Students will be provided with a course package (a compilation of materials).
-In addition, a supplementary reference grammar A Student Grammar of Turkish (Nihan Ketrez, 2012, Cambridge University Press) is required.
+A Student Grammar of Turkish (Nihan Ketrez, 2012, Cambridge University Press)